 So adding this check might reduce performance on many installations which actually do (seem to?) work with only one thread doing MPI calls.

-#3 Updated by Roland Schulz almost 5 years ago
+#3 Updated by Roland Schulz about 5 years ago

 I think we should definitely change our code, because independent of the OpenMPI issue, our code isn't MPI compliant and there could be some MPI implementation which does things different with MPI_THREAD_SINGLE/MPI_THREAD_FUNNELED (e.g. (non)-thread safe malloc).